canberkvarli/circle-landing/README.md

-# Circle Landing Page
+# fullcircle Landing Page

-A modern, responsive landing page for the Full Circle app built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive landing page for the fullcircle app built with Next.js, TypeScript, and Tailwind CSS.

 ## 🚀 Deployment